 What do you need to know about VFD?

 Online Registration Now Available for Beef Extension Events

 We are excited to announce that online registration and credit card payment are now available for upcoming Beef Extension events such as AI School, BQA certification, and Master Cattle Producer.
 Visit the link below to register:

 MSUES Cattle Apps

 The MSUES Cattle Calculator App is now available for download for Apple and Android devices.
 Cattle Calculator allows beef cattle producers to make quick everyday calculations important for their operations.
-Calculations related to reproductive management, animal performance, and management decisions are available .
+Calculations related to reproductive management, animal performance, and management decisions are available.
 Reproductive calculations include: calving date based on a known breeding date, breeding date based on a known calving date, number of days pregnant based on today's date and a breeding date, and a breeding season calculator which provides calving and breeding dates based on a set breeding season.
-Animal performance calculations include: Adjusted birth weight, weaning weight, and yearling weight, average daily gain and required gain.
+Animal performance calculations include: Adjusted birth weight, weaning weight, yearling weight, average daily gain, and required gain.
 Management calculation include: dosage calculations for dewormers and medicines given an animal weight and manufacturer's recommended dosage, frame score calculations, trailer stocking density, and yield grade.

 eXtension Beef Cattle Clearinghouse